proffapt/own-youtube/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Have you ever sat down to watch that one important video on Youtube, and got up 3 hours later with no memory what you opened Youtube for?
-Well,experience that no more with this browser extension, that lets you remove any and all sources of distractions on the website.
+Well, experience that no more with this browser extension, that lets you remove any and all sources of distractions on the website.

 <p align="right">(<a href="#top">back to top</a>)</p>